Brisbane Broncos: Women's team

 In 2017, the Brisbane Broncos launched a bid to enter a team in the inaugural NRL Women's Premiership in 2018.
 On 27 March 2018, the club won a license to participate in the inaugural NRL Women's season, on the back of a strong bid which included the NRL's desire for a geographical spread.
 Paul Dyer was named as the coach of the women's side, but stepped down after the inaugural season to concentrate on his role as game development manager.
 Kelvin Wright was named his replacement in May 2019.

 In June 2018, Ali Brigginshaw, Brittany Breayley, Heather Ballinger, Teuila Fotu-Moala and Caitlyn Moran were unveiled as the club's first five signings.
 Tain Drinkwater was also appointed the CEO of the team.

 The club won the inaugural NRL Women's Premiership title by defeating the Sydney Roosters by 34–12 in the 2018 NRL Women's Premiership Grand Final.

 The Brisbane Broncos went back-to-back in 2019, with a dominant 30-6 win over the St George Illawarra Dragons.

 In 2020, a year the competition was impacted by COVID 19, the Broncos made it back-to-back titles, again defeating the Sydney Roosters in the decider, winning their third title, 20 points to 10.

-In 2025, the Broncos defeated the Sydney Roosters 22 points to 18 in the NRLW Grand Final at Accor Stadium, to win their fourth title.
+In 2025, the Broncos defeated the Sydney Roosters 22 points to 18 in the NRLW Grand Final at Stadium Australia, to win their fourth title.